mahammadaftab/Flight_Booking_System/README.md

 ## Services

+The Flight Booking System consists of the following microservices:

 1. **Auth Service** (`auth-service`) - User authentication and authorization
    - JWT token generation and validation
    - User registration and login